Decisiveness - AVAILABLE VIRTUALLY OR IN-PERSON

 What characterises a lack of this skill?

 Employees lacking decisiveness have a higher risk of procrastination.
-Due to their anxiety about the consequences of their decisions, they have difficulties properly prioritising and comparing different options or accepting trade-offs.
-On the other hand, when finally making a decision, they might find it hard to distinguish between their emotional impulses and a rational choice.
-This can result in emotionally-biased decisions which therefore might turn out to be wrong (resulting in a vicious circle of indecisiveness).
-The consequence in the workplace is often a decision fatigue in teams, procrastination, group think, overworking due to a lack of priorities, dependence on opinions of colleagues and managers, overly seeking for reassurance for their decisions and the need for micromanagement.
+Due to anxiety about the consequences of their decisions, they have difficulty prioritising or accepting trade-offs.
+This can lead to rushed decisions and a vicious circle of indecisiveness.
+The consequences within an organisation often include a decision fatigue in teams, procrastination, group think and dependence on the opinions of colleagues which increases micromanagement.

 "I learned to harness straightforward, existing tools that are already accessible to me - 'reframing problems' from a new perspective"